amostafa147/dsc30-2024-ss2/syllabus.md

 > SUBMISSION FAILED.
 FILES DO NOT COMPILE.

 in your submission page, you will automatically receive 0 in this assignment but you can ask for a regrade requst:
-- For weeks 1 and 2, when you learn the process, we apply no penalty for such cases (not for code's logic).
+- For weeks 1 and 2, when you learn the process, we apply no penalty for some cases (not for code's logic but issues with the gradescope or IntelliJ).
 - 0 for the rest of the assignments.

 #### **Redemption**